-2.37.1.1.36 Minimum client strength
+2.37.1.1.36 Min-Client-Strength

 This entry determines the threshold, in percentage, for the minimum signal strength for clients when logging on.
-If the client's signal strength is below this value, the access point stops sending probe responses and discards the client's requests.
+If the client's signal strength is below this value, the AP stops sending probe responses and discards the client's requests.

-A client with poor signal strength will not detect the access point and cannot associate with it.
-This ensures that the client has an optimized list of available access points, since the list does not contain any access points that would offer a weak connection at the client's current position.
+A client with poor signal strength will not detect the AP and cannot associate with it.
+This ensures that the client has an optimized list of available APs, since the list does not contain any APs that would offer a weak connection at the client's current position.